Holds 17 companies · First observed April 2024 · Updated July 2026 Explore in the graph

 Cloud marketplaces as the enterprise billing rail

-Inference and compute vendors increasingly let enterprises buy through the AWS, GCP and Azure Marketplaces — so the spend draws down an existing cloud commitment instead of triggering a fresh procurement cycle.
-Twelve corpus vendors offer it, almost all in the infra cohort; app and seat-based vendors still sell direct.
+Infrastructure, data and dev-tooling vendors increasingly let enterprises buy through the AWS, GCP and Azure Marketplaces — so the spend draws down an existing cloud commitment instead of triggering a fresh procurement cycle.
+About 38 of the 338 corpus vendors (~11%) offer it, concentrated in the infra/data/tooling layer; seat-based app verticals still sell direct.

 What's happening — and why